-The Association of Ontario Health Centres (AOHC) is developing and implementing a Community Health and Wellbeing Strategy.
-The strategy will serve as blueprint for its 122 members, including Community Health Centres (CHCs), Aboriginal Health Access Centres (AHACs), Community Family Health Teams (CFHTs), and Nurse Practitioner Led Clinics (NPLCs), as well as the province at large.
+The Alliance for Healthier Communities (formerly the Association of Ontario Health Centres -- AOHC) developed and implemented a Community Health and Wellbeing Strategy.
+The strategy serves as blueprint for its 122 members, including Community Health Centres (CHCs), Aboriginal Health Access Centres (AHACs), Community Family Health Teams (CFHTs), and Nurse Practitioner Led Clinics (NPLCs), as well as the province at large.
 The Strategy is focused on developing integrated community systems that support...

 ...not just the absence of disease, but complete physical, mental and social well-being.